 From all of us at MakeUseOf, have a wonderful winter holiday!

-If your favorite app isn’t on here, we’ve either covered it in a previous article (there are quite a few) or I’ve never heard of it.
+If your favorite app isn’t on here, we’ve either covered it in a previous article or I’ve never heard of it.
 In the latter case, be sure to mention your favorite service in the comments…we do read them and it will help us figure out what to feature next!

 And finally, make sure to follow MakeUseOf on Twitter.